Meet our TET Board Members and the Hub Team

 Brought up in the Waitakere Ranges in West Auckland, Tom moved to Marlborough in 1996.
 He lives with his wife, Liz, on a small block near Linkwater in the Marlborough Sounds.

-In Auckland, Tom worked for the Auckland Regional Council Parks Service.
-Previously in Marlborough, he has worked with the Department of Conservation, Marlborough District Council and private landowners in various roles, particularly weed and pest management.
-Currently Tom is the Regional Representative for Nelson, Tasman and Marlborough for the QEII National Trust.
-He has a wide range of practical skills and knowledge of the local environment.
+Tom worked for the Auckland Regional Council Parks Service, and in Marlborough he worked with DOC, Marlborough District Council and private landowners in various roles, with a focus on weed and pest management.
+He’s the Regional Representative for Nelson, Tasman and Marlborough for the QEII National Trust, and has a wide range of practical skills and knowledge of the local environment.

 Sue Brown